 The Icknield Way also has a riders route details of this are on our sister website – Icknield Way Trail.
 This has more details for off-road cyclists and equestrians.

 Many sections of the Icknield Way are probably accessible to users with mobility issues using mobility scooters through to off-road trampers.
-The riders routes generally have less structures than the walkers route We currently do not have the skills to access the routes but would welcome any contact who would be able to properly assess and advise on accessibility.
+The riders routes generally have less structures that may obstruct a tramper than the walkers route.
+We currently do not have the skills to survey the routes but would welcome any contact who would be able to properly assess and advise on accessibility.
 We believe these locations are most accessible:

 - Chiltern Gateway Centre, Dunstable